A collective effort to increase sustainable ag production through diversification and improved soil health.

 - USDA-Natural Resources Conservation Service

 A majority of those in attendance agreed that there was a need and the South Dakota Soil Health Coalition was officially created.
 A meeting was held on June 11th, 2015 during which the bylaws, as well as the vision and mission statements were created.
-A seven-member board consisting of Al Miron, Bryan Jorgensen, Dan Forgey, Dennis Hoyle, Levi Neuharth, and Terry Ness was organized at this time.
+A seven-member board consisting of Al Miron, Bryan Jorgensen, Dan Forgey, Dennis Hoyle, Doug Sieck, Levi Neuharth, and Terry Ness was organized at this time.
 The inaugural soil health education event was held at the Dakota Lakes Research Farm with Ray Archuleta as the keynote speaker and over 120 participants in attendance.

 Cindy Zenk, Coordinator